Genitourinary Malignancies - Board Review Summary

 Seminoma

-All seminoma patients: radical transinguinal orchiectomy with high ligation of the cord.
+All patients: radical transinguinal orchiectomy with high ligation of the cord.
 Never scrotal biopsy.

-Stage I: observation is preferred; alternate options are carboplatin or 20 Gy para-aortic RT.
+Stage I: surveillance preferred; alternatives are carboplatin or 20 Gy para-aortic RT.

-Stage IIB: chemo is often preferred, but RT remains an option with boost to 36 Gy.
+Stage IIB: chemotherapy often preferred, but RT remains an option with boost to 36 Gy.

-Stage I: observation is preferred; alternate options are carboplatin or 20 Gy para-aortic RT.
+Stage I: surveillance preferred; alternatives are carboplatin or 20 Gy para-aortic RT.

-Stage IIB: chemo is often preferred, but RT remains an option with boost to 36 Gy.
+Stage IIB: chemotherapy often preferred, but RT remains an option with boost to 36 Gy.

 Penile Cancer